mmrice22/hb-final-project/README.md

                 NPS API:

-to see info from the API in the terminal run these commands:
+to see info from the API in the terminal run these commands interactively from model.py:

 > > > import requests
 > > > url = 'https://developer.nps.gov/api/v1/parks'